kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 The setter is still called on the host.
 Beware that this is only valid for backends that support `SharedSpace`.

+Keep in mind that, despite using a "unified" `SharedSpace`, you still have to resort to placement new in order to have the correct Vpointer and hence Vtable on the device!

 ## But what if I do not really need the Vtables on the device side?

 Consider the following example which calls the virtual function `Bar()` on the device from a pointer of derived class type.